WOXY.com: Shutdown

 The song playing when they halted streaming was "Answer to Yourself" by The Soft Pack.

 DJs

 The regular DJs were Mike Taylor (Program Director) now a DJ on Amazing Radio, Matt Shiv (Music Director) and Joe Long (editor of WOXY's The Futurist blog).

-Also included in this list were Robin Plan, Steve Baker, Dan Reed, Ken Glidewell, and John Jesser who were all present in the station's prime during the mid-80s.
+Also included in this list were Robin Plan, Steve Baker, Dan Reed, Michelle Topham, Ken Glidewell, and John Jesser who were all present in the station's prime during the mid-80s.